-- 3.1 Phosphate is defined in this method analytically as the form of orthophosphate which is measured by this colorimetric test without filtration or oxidative digestion. - 3.1.1 Unless noted otherwise, phosphate units are reported by the instrument as PO_4^{-3} .
-To convert to phosphorous as P, multiply result by 0.3268 or 0.327. - 3.2 Material Safety Data Sheet (MSDS)- Written information provided for each chemical reagent or standard about a chemical's toxicity, health hazards, physical properties, flammability, and reactivity.
-It also includes storage, spill, and handling precautions. - 3.3 Method Detection Limit (MDL)-The minimum concentration of an analyte that can be identified, measured and reported with 99% confidence that the analyte concentration is greater than zero. - 3.4 Calibration Blank (CB)- A volume of reagent water fortified with the same matrix as the calibration standard, but without the analytes, internal standards or surrogate analytes. - 3.5 Calibration Standard (CAL)- A solution prepared from the primary dilution standard or stock standards and the internal standards and surrogate analytes.
-Used to calibrate the instrument response with respect to analyte concentration. - 3.6 Instrument Performance Check Solution (IPC)- A solution of one or more method analytes, surrogates, internal standards, or other test substances used to evaluate the performance of the instrument system with respect to a defined set of criteria. - 3.7 Laboratory Fortified Blank (LFB)- An aliquot of reagent water or other blank matrices to which known quantities of the method analyte is added in the laboratory.
-The LFB is analyzed exactly like the sample and is used to determine whether the methodology is in control, and if the laboratory is capable of making accurate and precise measurement. - 3.8 Laboratory Reagent Blank (LRB)- An aliquot of reagent water or other blank matrices that are treated as a sample including exposure to all glassware, equipment, solvents, reagents, internal standards, and surrogates that are used with other samples.
-Use the LRB to determine if method analytes or other interferences are present in the laboratory environment, reagents or apparatus.
+- 3.1 Material Safety Data Sheet (MSDS)- Written information provided for each chemical reagent or standard about a chemical's toxicity, health hazards, physical properties, flammability, and reactivity.
+It also includes storage, spill, and handling precautions. - 3.2 Method Detection Limit (MDL)-The minimum concentration of an analyte that can be identified, measured and reported with 99% confidence that the analyte concentration is greater than zero. - 3.3 Calibration Blank (CB)- A volume of reagent water fortified with the same matrix as the calibration standard, but without the analytes, internal standards or surrogate analytes. - 3.4 Calibration Standard (CAL)- A solution prepared from the primary dilution standard or stock standards and the internal standards and surrogate analytes.
+Used to calibrate the instrument response with respect to analyte concentration. - 3.5 Instrument Performance Check Solution (IPC)- A solution of one or more method analytes, surrogates, internal standards, or other test substances used to evaluate the performance of the instrument system with respect to a defined set of criteria. - 3.6 Laboratory Fortified Blank (LFB)- An aliquot of reagent water or other blank matrices to which known quantities of the method analytes are added in the laboratory.
+The LFB is analyzed exactly like the sample and is used to determine whether the methodology is in control, and if the laboratory is capable of making accurate and precise measurement. - 3.7 Laboratory Reagent Blank (LRB)- An aliquot of reagent water or other blank matrices that are treated as a sample including exposure to all glassware, equipment, solvents, reagents, internal standards, and surrogates that are used with other samples.
+Use the LRB to determine if method analytes or other interferences are present in the laboratory environment, reagents or apparatus. - 3.8 Quality Control Sample (QCS)- A solution of method analytes of known concentration that is used to fortify an aliquot of LRB or sample matrix.

-- 3.9 Quality Control Sample (QCS)- A solution of method analytes of known concentration that is used to fortify an aliquot of LRB or sample matrix.
-Obtain the QCS from a source external to the laboratory that is different from the source of calibration standards.
-It is used to check laboratory performance with externally prepared test materials. - 3.10 Matrix Spike (MS) An aliquot of an environmental sample, to which a known quantity of the method analyte is added in the laboratory.
-The MS is analyzed exactly like a environmental sample to determine whether the sample matrix contributes bias to the analytical results.
-The background concentrations of the analyte in the sample matrix must be determined in a separate aliquot and the measured values in the MS corrected for background concentrations. - 3.11 Matrix Spike Duplicate (MSD) An aliquot of the same sample used for the MS, to which the exact same known quantity of the method analyte has been added as for the MS, and which is analyzed separately with the identical procedure.
-Analysis of the MS and MSD give a measure of the precision associated with the laboratory procedures, but not with sample collection, preservation, or storage procedures. - 3.12 Calibration Range The range of concentration of analyte for which the use of the method has been approved and for which the instrument has been pre-programmed with internal calibration, as given in the Method Scope, Section 1.
+Obtain the QCS from a source external to the laboratory that is different

+- from the source of calibration standards.
+It is used to check laboratory performance with externally prepared test materials. - 3.9 Matrix Spike (MS) An aliquot of an environmental sample, to which a known quantity of the method analyte is added in the laboratory.
+The MS is analyzed exactly like an environmental sample to determine whether the sample matrix contributes bias to the analytical results.
+The background concentrations of the analyte in the sample matrix must be determined in a separate aliquot and the measured values in the MS corrected for background concentrations. - 3.10 Matrix Spike Duplicate (MSD) An aliquot of the same sample used for the MS, to which the exact same known quantity of the method analyte has been added as for the MS, and which is analyzed separately with the identical procedure.
+Analysis of the MS and MSD give a measure of the precision associated with the laboratory procedures, but not with sample collection, preservation, or storage procedures. - 3.11 Calibration Range The range of concentration of analyte for which the use of the method has been approved and for which the instrument has been pre-programmed with internal calibration, as given in the Method Scope, Section 1.